Classification of Sweet Pea Types

 This type flowers far earlier than the Spencers, and blooms are large, with excellent form and placement and strong stems of good length.
 Vines grow to 6-8 feet.

 The Cuthbertson varieties, so named after Frank G. Cuthbertson of the Ferry-Morse Company, who developed them are a result, primarily, of a union between the Spencer varieties and an early flowering type.
 They will produce between four and six flowers per stem and withstand hot weather better perhaps than the Spencers.
 Vines grow to 6-8 feet.

 Hammett Bi-colors and Shifters

-Bred in New Zealand by Dr. Keith Hammett, these striking and unusual bi-colors usually produce four or five blooms per stem.
+Keith Hammett sweet peas are bred in New Zealand by Dr. Keith Hammett, these striking and unusual bi-colors usually produce four or five blooms per stem.
 An examples of bi-colors is the Erewhon Sweet Pea.
-Dr. Keith Hammett also developed color shifting sweet peas.
+Dr. Keith Hammett also developed color changing sweet peas.
 Examples of these are the Blue Shift Sweet Pea and the Blue Vein Sweet Pea.
 Vines grow to 6-8 feet.

 The dwarf sweet peas grow to between 6 and 12 inches and are best suited for patio pots, hanging baskets and border plantings.
 Their short stems are not suited for cutting.

 The intermediates grow to heights of 18 inches to four feet and include varieties such as Explorer, Jet-Set series, Knee-Hi and Bijou.